ovansa/ovansa_personal_blog/contents/automate-postman-test-data-generation/index.md

 ## Wrapping Up

 That's it!
-No more tedious manual updates every time you run your tests.
-With this simple pre-request script setup, you can:

-- Save time (definitely the biggest win for me!)
-- Run your tests as many times as you want without data conflicts
-- Automate your test flow more effectively
-- Keep your testing fun instead of tedious
+With this pre-request script approach, you've created a tool that genuinely serves your testing purpose.

+This setup allows you to:

+* **Focus on critical thinking and test design** rather than repetitive data management
+* **Invest time strategically** – automation that pays off by supporting exploratory testing
+* **Run varied test scenarios** without the cognitive overhead of manual data coordination
+* **Create space for deeper investigation** when you discover interesting system behaviors

+Remember: The goal isn't "full automation" but thoughtful application of tools that extend your capabilities as a tester.
+Your context matters, and be ready to adapt this approach as you learn more about your system's behaviors and risks.

 ### What's Next?